Using keywords to write your title and abstract

 You should also avoid including any images, background information or technical terms that may not be understood without further explanation.

-Finally, there is a significant difference between original research papers and review papers when it comes to abstracts.
-For original papers, you should describe your method and procedures.
+There is a significant difference between original research papers and review papers when it comes to abstracts.

 Modelling malaria dynamics with partial immunity and protected travellers: optimal control and cost-effectiveness analysis